jpmvferreira/gwcatalog/README.md

 ## About
-A Python package and a CLI that generates catalogs of standard sirens events.
+A Python package and a CLI that generates catalogs of standard sirens events, which currently supports the following sources:

-Currently, it is able to generate the following standard sirens catalogs:
-- GWTC real data (with redshift errors propagated to luminosity distance, which are set to be symmetric)
+- GWTC real data
 - LIGO forecasts
 - LISA forecasts
 - ET forecasts